waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_4.md

 end
 ```

 Notice the nested `describe` block.
 Why have we introduced this?
 Until now, we have been describing behaviour in a general sense.
-However, we are now describing behaviour specific to a particular method.
+However, we are now describing behaviour *specific to a particular method*.
 By nesting this in another `describe` block, we are able to DRY out our descriptions.

 Again we should now have a pair of failing tests that give very similar output: